yangwenmai/learning-javascript/archive/how-to-write-recursion-like-a-pro.md

 foo()
 ```

 Open your terminal or any REPL editors, and run this code.
 You'll get an error!
 Don't be angry with me yet.
 This is to be expected.
 Let's reason about this code for a bit.
-This `foo` function was defined to call itself, since there's no command to tell it to stop calling itself, it will keep calling itself infinitely, until the runtime quits with stack overflow, which, will be translated to human language as "maximum recursion depth exceeded" in Python runtime.
+This `foo` function is defined to call itself, since there's no command to tell it to stop, it will keep calling itself infinitely, until the runtime quits with stack overflow, which, will be translated to human language as "maximum recursion depth exceeded" in Python runtime.

 Let's modify the code to make it stop after meeting a condition: